Servants to Asia's Urban Poor: Five Principles & Five Values

-We commit ourselves to lifestyles of inner and outward simplicity, in order to be free to love and serve God and the poor.

-Setting aside our ‘right’ to affluence while there are still those who live in abject poverty, we desire to be a relevant yet prophetic voice in a world preoccupied with self.
+They commit themselves to lifestyles of inner and outward simplicity, in order to be free to love and serve the poor.
+They set aside their ‘right’ to affluence as they believe there are still those who live in abject poverty.
+They aim to be a relevant prophetic voice in a world which they believe is preoccupied with self.

 Servants are sustained by five values: